Catch 21: Production

 The series is executive produced by Scott Sternberg and Merrill Heatter, and premiered on July 21, 2008.
 The first season consisted of 40 half-hour episodes.
 Prior to the show's premiere, a 30-minute documentary The Making of a Game Show: Catch 21 aired on GSN, featuring exclusive footage and interviews with production staff and Ribeiro.
 The name of the show is inspired by Catch-22, a phrase describing a paradox that cannot be avoided due to limits or a rules contradiction.

 On February 18, 2009, GSN renewed the series for a 65-episode second season on April 6, 2009, which featured the addition of an extra power chip in the bonus round in order to increase contestant's chances of winning the top prize.
 A third season was announced on September 16, 2009, and debuted on October 12, 2009, with some episodes featuring celebrities with a common bond (such as three The Fresh Prince of Bel-Air cast members or three former child stars) playing for charity.
 The show's fourth and final season premiered on August 16, 2010.

 On March 21, 2019, Adweek reported that GSN would revive Catch 21, producing new episodes for the first time in nearly a decade.
 Ribeiro returned as host; Padilla, however, would not return and was replaced by dancer Witney Carson.
 The change reunited Ribeiro and Carson, who had previously been partners—and champions—on season nineteen of Dancing with the Stars.
 Contestants cast for the revival were current residents of Las Vegas, where the show is filmed.
 The revival filmed its episodes in July and August, and premiered on GSN on October 14, 2019.

-The Making of a Game Show: Catch 21

-Narrated by Fred Roggin, this was a documentary special that offers a behind-the-scenes look at the creation of the series including interviews with the cast and crew along with exclusive footage.
-The documentary aired on July 19, 2008.